 - When stopped at an intersection, don’t block traffic by bunching up in the right lane – line up single file to allow cars to get around you.
 If you are going straight through an intersection and there is a right turn lane (or off/on ramp), shoulder check, signal your intentions, and steer steadily into the through lane.
 Once in the lane, stay close to the lane markings on your right.

 - Don’t wear headphones, talk on the phone, send messages or take photos while riding.

-We won’t take any chances when it comes to your safety, so please help us out by doing likewise and cycling safely.
+We won’t take any chances when it comes to your safety, so please help us by observing the above rules and cycling safely.